 The honest answer to who's liable when these tools discriminate is almost always: you.
 Not the vendor.
 You.

-Instead of trying to use the platform for everything, they'd narrowed the scope radically.
+Instead of trying to use the platform for everything, they narrow the scope radically.
 One use case: high-volume hourly hiring for distribution centers.
-They brought in a change management consultant—not a technology consultant—who focused on how the tool changed recruiter workflows and what support they needed.
-They rebuilt their training program from scratch.
+They bring in change management consultants—not technology consultants—who focus on how the tool changes recruiter workflows and what support they need.
+They rebuild training programs from scratch.
 They set brutally specific metrics: time-to-fill for distribution roles should drop 30% in six months.

-At the six-month mark, time-to-fill had dropped 35%.
-Recruiter satisfaction with the tool had risen from 2.3/5 to 4.1/5.
-Hiring manager complaints about candidate quality had decreased by half.
+The results when organizations pivot to this approach: time-to-fill drops 35%.
+Recruiter satisfaction with the tool rises from 2.3/5 to 4.1/5.
+Hiring manager complaints about candidate quality decrease by half.

-That's maybe the most important thing I learned from these 52 conversations.
+That's maybe the most important lesson from industry research.
 The technology mostly works.
 The implementations mostly don't.
 Not because companies are stupid, but because buying technology is easier than changing how organizations operate.
 And AI recruitment tools, more than most technology, demand operational change.

-The logistics company that got it right spent four months before buying.
-Sarah's company spent four weeks.
+Successful implementations, as documented in case studies, share a common pattern: organizations spend four months evaluating before buying.
+Failed implementations typically spend four weeks.
 That's not the only difference, but it's the one that explains everything else.

 Successful implementations share a pattern: the company knows exactly what problem they're solving before they start evaluating solutions.
 They've watched how recruiting actually happens—not the process on paper, but the one that exists.
 They've identified where candidates drop out, where recruiters waste time, what makes hiring managers complain.
 And they've often discovered the answer isn't technology at all.
 Sometimes it's training.
 Sometimes it's better job descriptions.
 Sometimes it's faster feedback loops between people.